Badlands Trophy Wall: A Guide To Every Skull

 The Yautja Skull

-One of the shots in the trailer reveals a Yautja skull, sitting on the edge of a ceremonial bowl, possibly the same one that is in front of the trophy wall.
-Dek Predator (or his brother) is seen lifting an old and hidden bio-mask from the sand inside the bowl.
-The skull and mask might belong to a deceased member of the clan or a rival Predator, suggesting that inter-clan combat and trophy-taking is part of their cultural tradition.
-No Yautja skulls are part of the bigger trophy wall, hinting that trophies of Predators are not taken, or are treated differently.
+A Yautja skull was shown resting on the edge of a ceremonial bowl in the middle of the trophy room.
+Dek Predator lifted a hidden bio-mask from the sand inside the bowl, which belonged to his brother, Kwei.
+The skull might have belonged to a deceased member of the clan or a rival Predator, suggesting that inter-clan combat and trophy-taking was part of their cultural tradition.
+No Yautja skulls were part of the larger trophy wall, hinting that trophies of Predators were not taken, or were treated differently.

 Similarities To The Mortal Kombat Trophy Wall

-A very similar trophy wall exists in the Mortal Kombat X video game, where a Predator trophy room features numerous recognizable skulls.
-The game features both the Alien and Predator as playable characters.
-After defeating an opponent and ripping off their head, the Predator places the skull in a sleek trophy room, presumably located aboard his spaceship.
-This trophy room showcases a variety of exotic trophies, including the head of a mutated T-Rex (resembling the one seen in Predator 2), the skull of a Tyranid from Warhammer 40,000, and a skull from the Diablo video game series.
+A very similar trophy wall existed in the Mortal Kombat X video game, where a Predator trophy room featured numerous recognizable skulls.
+The game featured both the Alien and Predator as playable characters.
+After defeating an opponent and ripping off their head, the Predator placed the skull in a sleek trophy room, presumably located aboard his spaceship.
+This trophy room showcased a variety of exotic trophies, including the head of a mutated T-Rex (resembling the one seen in Predator 2), the skull of a Tyranid from Warhammer 40,000, and a skull from the Diablo video game series.

 Conclusion